MicrosoftDocs/sdk-api/sdk-api-src/content/winnt/ns-winnt-_image_section_header.md

 #### VirtualSize

 The total size of the section when loaded into memory, in bytes.
 If this value is greater than the <b>SizeOfRawData</b> member, the section is filled with zeroes.
 This field is valid only for executable images and should be set to 0 for object files.

-### -field Name

-An 8-byte, null-padded UTF-8 string.
-There is no terminating null character if the string is exactly eight characters long.
-For longer names, this member contains a forward slash (/) followed by an ASCII representation of a decimal number that is an offset into the string table.
-Executable images do not use a string table and do not support section names longer than eight characters.

 ### -field VirtualAddress